poeml/mirrorbrain/trunk/docs/intro.rst

 It is useful to test changes by generating HTML locally before committing.
 To be able to do this, you need to install the `Sphinx Python Documentation Generator`_.
-It is available readily packaged on most platforms, named named ``python-sphinx``, ``py25-sphinx`` or similarly.
+It is available readily packaged on most platforms, named ``python-sphinx``, ``py25-sphinx`` or similarly.

 Generating the documentation is as easy as::